pingcap/docs-cn/migration-overview.md

 - Data replication between TiDB clusters.
 TiDB supports backup and restore.
 This feature can initialize a snapshot in an existing TiDB cluster to a new TiDB cluster.

+- Incremental replication between TiDB clusters.
+TiDB supports disaster recovery between homogeneous databases to ensure eventual data consistency of primary and secondary databases after a disaster event.
+It works only when both primary and secondary clusters are TiDB.

 You might choose different migration solutions according to the database type, deployment location, application data size, and application needs.
 The following sections introduce some common migration scenarios, and you can refer to these sections to determine the most suitable solution according to your needs.

 ## Migrate data from Aurora MySQL to TiDB